andrew-lundy/hacking-with-swift/README.md

 # hacking-with-swift
-My 39 projects from the Hacking with Swift Tutorials (26/39).
+My work on some of the projects from the Hacking with Swift Tutorials (26/39).

-39 different projects from the Hacking with Swift website. https://www.hackingwithswift.com/read/
+26 different projects from the Hacking with Swift website. https://www.hackingwithswift.com/read/

 # The main concepts covered and learned in each project: